Generation ship: Project Hyperion

+Project Hyperion, launched in December 2011 by Andreas M. Hein, intends to perform a preliminary study that defines integrated concepts for a crewed interstellar generation ship.
+It has led to the most detailed designs of generation ships to date.
+The project is associated with the Initiative for Interstellar Studies and has its origins with the WARR student group at the Technical University of Munich.
+The study aims to assess the feasibility of crewed interstellar flight using current and near-future technologies.
+It also aims to guide future research and technology development plans as well as to inform the public about crewed interstellar travel.
+Notable results of the project include an assessment of world ship system architectures and adequate population size.
+A survey paper on generation ships has been presented at the ESA Interstellar Workshop in 2019 as well as in ESA's Acta Futura journal.
+An interdisciplinary design competition was launched in 2024.
+Results were announced in July 2025 with the Italian Chrysalis team on the 1st place, the Polish WFP Extreme 2nd, and the Malaysian Systema Stellare Proximum on 3rd place.

 Definition

-According to Hein et al., a "generation ship" is a spacecraft on which a crew is living on-board for at least several decades, such that it comprises multiple generations.
+According to Hein et al., a "generation ship" is a spacecraft on which a crew is living on board for at least several decades, such that it comprises multiple generations.
 Several sub-categories of generation ships are distinguished: sprinter, slow boat, colony ship, world ship.

 The Enzmann starship is categorised as "slow boat" because of the Astronomy Magazine title "Slow Boat to Centauri" (1977).
 Gregory Matloff's concept is called a "colony ship" and Alan Bond called his concept a "world ship".
 These definitions are essentially based on the velocity of the ship and population size.

 Obstacles

+Destination

+The first generation ships need to balance high cost with the uncertain probability that a destination star system is sufficiently hospitable.

 Biosphere

 Such a ship would have to be entirely self-sustaining, providing life support for everyone aboard.
 It must have extraordinarily reliable systems that could be maintained by the ship's inhabitants over long periods of time.
 This would require testing whether thousands of humans could survive on their own before sending them beyond the reach of help.
 Small artificial closed ecosystems, such as Biosphere 2, have been built in an attempt to examine the engineering challenges of such a system, with mixed results.